Sick of the crusty hire shoes at your gym? If you've just started climbing and have the bug, you'll want your own shoes sooner rather than later.

 BD are a trusted brand in climbing but new to the shoe market.
 With the Momentum they are off to a great start at a competitive price.
 With a "knit" style upper commonly seen on modern street trainers like Adidas these shoe are breathable and comfy.
 However - with this they will stretch a fair amount on top and are worth getting in a smaller size than is immediately comfortable.

-Again available in Men’s and Women’s, as well as a laced version and a single velcro strap kid’s version.
+Again available in Men's and Women's, as well as a laced version and a single velcro strap kid's version.
+These are a great pick for your first climbing shoes.

 Price: From $89.95 at Backcountry - From $89.95 at REI - From $89.95 at Moosejaw - From $89.95 at Mountain Gear - From $89.95 direct from Black Diamond - From $80 at Amazon - From £68.44 at EpicTV